Get the iPhone's Emoji on Your Google Pixel or Pixel XL

 We recognize that some people aren't very comfortable with TWRP and would rather use a simple app when it's possible.
 So for a second option, start by installing an app called Emoji Switcher (root)—but note that this method will only work if your Pixel or Pixel XL is rooted.

 Next, open Emoji Switcher, then tap "Grant" on the Superuser access request.
-From here, select "iOS 10.2" from the drop-down menu, then press the "Set" button.
-Within a few seconds, the iOS 10.2 emojis will be installed on your phone, so tap "Reboot" when prompted to wrap things up.
+From here, select "iOS 10.2" from the drop-down menu, or whatever the newest iOS version is, then press the "Set" button.
+Within a few seconds, the iOS 10 emojis will be installed on your phone, so tap "Reboot" when prompted to wrap things up.

 Either way you went about it, you should now have iPhone emoji on your Pixel.
 Both mods change the emoji at a system level, so the new look should be visible on almost every app on your phone.
 Some apps, like WhatsApp, use their own emoji—but other than that, you should now have iOS 10 emoji everywhere!